fastify/fastify/docs/Reference/Reply.md

   reply.send(stream)
 })
 ```
-When using async-await, please return the reply object to signal fastify wait
+When using async-await you will need to return the reply object:
-for your further response.
 ```js
 fastify.get('/streams', async function (request, reply) {
   const fs = require('fs')